Coming on November 2, 2024, The MRE Tug of War

 Today's MRE

 The bridge reopened long ago, but the MRE carries on today as a registered nonprofit, doing good works while having fun celebrating the eclectic Eastport neighborhood and its maritime heritage.
 The MRE has raised more than $500,000 for charity.
-If you’d like to join the fun, you can volunteer to help with the Tug of War and other events or just show up at the next meeting.
-Join us at City Dock on Saturday, November 4th, to see if Annapolis will hold onto the trophy or relinquish its bragging rights for a year.
+If you’d like to join the fun, you can volunteer to help with the Tug of War and other events or just attend the next meeting.
+Join us at City Dock on Saturday, November 2nd, at noon to see if Annapolis will hold onto the trophy or relinquish its bragging rights for a year.